-Significant related party transactions entered by the Group during the year ended 31 March 2023 are disclosed in note 29 to the consolidated financial statements.
-These related party transactions are continuing connected transactions fully exempt from the Shareholders' approval, annual review and all disclosure requirements under Chapter 14A of the Rules Governing the List of Securities on the Stock Exchange (the "Listing Rules").
+Significant related party transactions entered by the Group during the year ended 31 March 2024 are disclosed in note 28 to the consolidated financial statements.
+These related party transactions are either connected transaction or continuing connected transactions that fully exempt from the Shareholders' approval, annual review and all disclosure requirements under Chapter 14A of the Rules Governing the List of Securities on the Stock Exchange (the "Listing Rules").